-Greece: Energy company PPC considers excluding production facilities from privatization24.
-June 2016. / SEE Energy News
+Greece: Energy company PPC considers excluding production facilities from privatization, SEE Energy News

 According to the agreement with the country’s creditors, Greek state-owned Public Power Corporation (PPC) is obliged to enter a series of partnerships with private companies in order to reduce the company’s market share.
 But PPC’s management currently considers to exclude any production facilities from such partnerships and limit them to trade and supply activities only.